Mumble-SRL/MBurger-Android/Readme.md

 > ```
 > Disclaimer:
-> Due to the new nature of Android P whis functionaity could make give you light greylist messages because it uses reflections.
+> Due to the new nature of Android Pie whis functionaity could make give you light greylist messages because it uses reflections.
 For now on, there should be no problem, but this functionality may change when Android P is released or could be not available for P application users.
 > ```

 ## Admin, Auth, Pay and Push

-For admin (create/delete/edit sections) and auth (login user/register, profile) please check out **Admin usage** [here](https://gitlab.mumbleserver.it/Enri/MBurger_LIB/tree/develop/MBurger/src/main/java/mumble/MBurger/sdk/NKAdmin) and for **Auth usage** [here](https://gitlab.mumbleserver.it/Enri/MBurger_LIB/tree/develop/MBurger/src/main/java/mumble/MBurger/sdk/NKAuth).
-For using the **Pay** functionalities, please check out [this documentation](https://gitlab.mumbleserver.it/Enri/MBurger_LIB/blob/develop/MBurger/src/main/java/mumble/MBurger/sdk/NKPay/Readme.md), for **Push notifications** functionality look it up [here](https://gitlab.mumbleserver.it/Enri/MBurger_LIB/blob/develop/MBurger/src/main/java/mumble/MBurger/sdk/NKPush/Readme.md).
+For admin (create/delete/edit sections) and auth (login user/register, profile) please check out **Admin usage** [here](https://github.com/Mumble-SRL/MBurger/tree/develop/mburger/src/main/java/mumble/mburger/sdk/MBAdmin) and for **Auth usage** [here](https://github.com/Mumble-SRL/MBurger/tree/develop/mburger/src/main/java/mumble/mburger/sdk/MBAuth).
+For using the **Pay** functionalities, please check out [this documentation](https://github.com/Mumble-SRL/MBurger/tree/develop/mburger/src/main/java/mumble/mburger/sdk/MBPay), for **Push notifications** functionality look it up [here](https://github.com/Mumble-SRL/MBurger/tree/develop/mburger/src/main/java/mumble/mburger/sdk/MBPush).